Healium uses VR, AR, or wearables to reduce anxiety

 Hill said that Healium has been shown (in studies here, here, and here) to reduce moderate anxiety by a third and increase feelings of positivity quickly, in as little as four minutes.
 Healium is unique because it’s a drugless, digital solution for the self-management of anxiety.
 It also harnesses the power of the body’s natural electricity to “heal” or change virtual worlds.

 These biometrically driven stories are powered by your own brain patterns and heart rate via a smartwatch or brain-sensing headband.
 If the user’s feelings of the open heart or quiet mind are meeting a threshold, the virtual environment responds to your biometrics in a beautiful way.
-Hill is a storyteller, and she refers to Healium as a storytelling medium.
-That’s because the brain can remember stories better than almost anything else.
+Hill is a storyteller, and Healium is designed as a storytelling medium because the brain can remember stories better than almost anything else.
 One mother said she used Healium to stop her daughter’s panic attack.

-Built with ARKit and ARCore and the Unreal Engine, Healium is a subscription app that costs $5 a month, and it is available on iOS and Android, and it is also available on the Oculus Store in VR.
+Built with ARKit and ARCore and the Unreal Engine, Healium is a subscription app that costs $5 a month.
+It’s available on iOS and Android and is also available on the Oculus Store in VR.
 It helps to use a wearable, but it’s not required.

-Hill said the company has generated more than $800,000 in revenue over its history.
+Hill said the company has generated more than $800,000 in revenue to date.
 The app has been used by the U.S. Navy, where sailors sometimes don’t see nature for months.
 The company has a number of issued and pending patents.
-And as for her own mental health, Hill said she is fine.
+As for her own mental health, Hill said she is doing well.

-“That was years ago.
+“That [struggle with panic attacks] was years ago.
 I’m fine now.
 I don’t have any problems at all and am not on any medication,” Hill said.